opendatasoft/slate/source/includes/_harvesters.md

 # Harvesters

-Harvesters provide a way for administrators to easily create and update an important number of datasets by importing them from an external source such as a CSW catalog or an ArcGIS service, among many others.
+Harvesters provide a way for administrators to create and update an important number of datasets by importing them from an external source such as a CSW catalog or an ArcGIS service, among many others.
 Your user and your API key need the permissions "create_dataset", "edit_dataset" and "publish_dataset".